-In November 2004, IFRIC issued IFRIC Interpretation 2 Members' Shares in Co-operative Entities and Similar Instruments to clarify how the requirements of IAS 32 relating to debt/equity classification should be applied to co-operative entities.
+IFRIC Interpretation 2 'Members' Shares in Co-operative Entities and Similar Instruments' (IFRIC 2) clarifies how the requirements of IAS 32 relating to debt/equity classification should be applied to co-operative entities.

 A co-operative entity is typically defined by national law along the lines of a society endeavouring to promote its members' economic advancement by way of a joint business operation (the principle of self-help).
 Members' interests in such entities are often referred to as 'members' shares'.